 FRMS licences do not cover the use of recordings taken "off-air" e.g. Radio 3 live concerts, The Proms, etc, or of other live public performances e.g. the local operatic group or brass band.
 Copyright in these other recordings properly belongs to either the broadcaster or the performing group.
 Many local groups sell CDs of their performances and so, if you want to "play by the rules", it ought to be quite possible to get their permission for "public performance" at an RMS programme.

-the FRMS PRS licence only covers the use of sound recordings at recorded music recitals.
+the FRMS PRS licence only covers the use of sound recordings at recorded music

 If you promote live music activities, you should check with your venue whether they already have an appropriate PRS licence.
 Most venues that have the facilities for live music such as theatres, churches, schools, municipal halls, community centres, etc are likely to have a PRS licence for live music; some venues may include cover in the hire charge, others may recover a cost on a individual event basis.

 The "small print" on the DVD wrappers, together with the opening on-screen warnings, makes it clear that "public performance is strictly prohibited", or words to that effect.
-The problem for us is that there is no single organisation that issues licences for the public performance of music DVDs.
+There is no single organisation that issues licences for the public performance of music DVDs.

 The PPL licence only covers traditional forms of recording i.e. LPs and CDs, and does not cover videograms.
 Video Performance Limited (VPL) will licence pop music videograms; FilmBank Distribution will licence "feature films", including music related ones e.g. The Pianist, if released by the organisations that they represent.
 No one looks after the type of videogram that our affiliates are usually interested in, i.e. opera, ballet, concerts and recitals, composer/artiste profiles, etc.